mbfoss/loop-cmake.nvim/README.md

 Requires CMake ≥3.29

-loop.nvim is still under development and not ready for release yet
+loop-cmake is still under development and not ready for release yet